 - To recognise and interpret units of measure to successfully complete daily tasks.

 - To develop knowledge of position, direction and movement to enable pupils to explore the wider community.

+At Park Community Academy we strive to provide a stimulating environment to make learning fun, interactive and draw on personal experiences so that pupils can achieve their full potential in the subject.
+We aim to foster curiosity, develop confidence in tackling new skills and concepts by enabling pupils to evaluate and reflect on their and other pupils work.
 By using maths for mastery teaching strategies we enable pupils to experience well-structured classroom activities involving interaction and dialogue between the teacher and pupils.
 Our pupils are introduced to mathematical concepts through concrete, pictorial and abstract representations to gain a deeper conceptual understanding of subject content.
-Pupils are encouraged to gain a deeper understanding of mathematical concepts through questions designed to develop their reasoning and problem solving skills and opportunities to agree, build or challenge when considering outcomes from their peers.
+Pupils are encouraged to gain a deeper understanding of mathematical concepts through questions designed to develop their reasoning and problem-solving skills and opportunities to agree, build or challenge when considering outcomes from their peers.
 The maths for mastery approach enables pupils to learn new ideas and build on their existing knowledge by introducing abstract concepts in a more familiar and tangible way.
 Pupils also have the opportunity of enhancing their skills further by learning outside the classroom and in the local community.